ericzhangzhw/MLS-C01-Mindmap/03-modeling/mindmap.md

   - **Metrics**: Cross-entropy loss, MAE, MSE (Regression); Precision, Recall, Accuracy (Classification).
   - **Use Cases**: Loan application processing, email spam detection, recommendation systems.
 - **K-Nearest Neighbor (KNN)**
-  - **Concept**: A non-parametric algorithm that classifies a data point based on its "K" closest neighbors.
-For regression, it averages their values; for classification, it uses a majority vote.
+  - **Concept**: A non-parametric, index-based algorithm.
+It classifies a new data point based on the properties of its "K" closest neighbors.
+    - **For Regression**: It averages the values of the K nearest neighbors (e.g., predicting a house price based on the prices of nearby, similar houses).
+    - **For Classification**: It uses a majority vote among the K nearest neighbors (e.g., predicting a house has 3 bedrooms because most houses in its community do).
   - **Problem Type**: Classification & Regression.
   - **Data Formats**: `protobuf`, `CSV` for training. `JSON`, `protobuf`, `CSV` for inference.
   - **Compute**: Supports CPU & GPU.